-We will make progress towards the national and GDA transport targets, and the six pillars of our strategy with the following aims:
+We will help meet national and GDA transport targets, measuring progress against Fingal County Council baseline data and pursuing the following aims:

-- increasing the number of journeys to work and college by foot and bike - delivering additional protected cycle routes - providing more secure cycle parking spaces - expanding and electrifying local bike share schemes - initiating safety schemes at schools and in Towns and Villages - ensuring that all new developments include measures to support active travel will be developed as part of the Active Travel Delivery Plan including engineering, economic & behavioural change data.
+- increasing the number of journeys to work and college by foot and bike - delivering additional protected cycle routes - providing more secure cycle parking spaces, including provision for adapted cycles, e-bikes and cargo bikes - expanding and electrifying local bike share schemes - initiating safety schemes at schools and in Towns and Villages - ensuring that all new developments include measures to support Active Travel funding commitments from our sponsoring bodies across the six Active Travel pillars described in this report.

+An Active Travel Delivery Plan will be updated on an annual basis, meeting will be developed as part of the Active Travel Delivery Plan including engineering, economic & behavioural change data.
 This will utilise a range of sources including the NTA Household Travel Survey, latest Census data, and Fingal resident surveys along with investment in more automatic counters and travel surveys.
 Schools and businesses will also be encouraged to report progress with their Mobility Management plans.